-It is not often that an entire class of technology generates an emotive response.
-But, somehow, middleware has managed to excite a lot of folk.
-For some ISPs middleware, in the form of web caches, is not only useful, its critical to the success of their enterprise.
-For many corporate networks middleware, in the form of firewalls, is the critical component of their network security measures.
-For such folk middleware is an integral part of the network.
+It is not often that an entire class of technology can generate an emotive response.
+But, somehow, middleware has managed to excite many strong reactions.
+For some Internet Service Providers (ISPs), middleware (in the form of Web caches) is not only useful, it's critical to the success of their enterprise.
+For many corporate networks, middleware (in the form of firewalls) is the critical component of their network security measures.
+For such networks, middleware is an integral part of the network.
+Other networks use middleware, in the form of Network Address Translators (NATs), as a means of stretching a limited number of Internet public addresses to provide connectivity services to a much larger local network.
 For others, middleware is seen as something akin to network heresy.
-Not only does middleware often break the semantics of the internet protocol, it is also in direct contravention to the end to end architecture of the Internet.
-Middleware breaks the operation of certain applications.
+For them, not only does middleware often break the basic semantics of the Internet Protocol, it is also in direct contravention to the end-to-end architecture of the Internet.
+Middleware, they claim, breaks the operation of entire classes of useful applications, and this makes the Internet a poorer network as a result.

-Emotions have run high in the middleware debate, and middleware has been portrayed as being everything from absolutely essential to the operation of the Internet as we know it through to being immoral and possibly illegal.
-Strong stuff indeed for an engineering community.
+Emotions have run high in the middleware debate, and middleware has been portrayed as being everything from absolutely essential to the operation of the Internet as we know it, to being immoral and deceptive.
+Strong stuff indeed from an engineering community, even one as traditionally opinionated as Internet engineers.